Chandler/cba_seaweed/README.md

 # Results

-A quick look at an RGB frame of Scott's farm in photoshop (color corrected and sharpened) shows that the patch is decent sized for this imagery
+A quick look at an RGB frame of Scott's farm in photoshop (color corrected and sharpened) shows that the patch is easily visible in Planet's RGB imagery.

 <img src="./images/scott_crop.png" alt="grid" width="400"/>